mehdi0807/youtube-video-summarizer/README.md

 # YouTube Video Summarizer

 This web application uses [Streamlit](https://streamlit.io/), [Langchain](https://python.langchain.com/), and [Hugging Face](https://huggingface.co/) models to take a YouTube video link and return a summarization of its content.
-The core modules used in this project are the 'YoutubeLoader' from Langchain Agents and the 'philschmid/bart-large-cnn-samsum' model from Hugging Face.<br>
+The core tools used in this project are the `YoutubeLoader` from Langchain and the `philschmid/bart-large-cnn-samsum` model from Hugging Face.<br>

 https://github.com/mehdi0807/youtube-video-summarizer/assets/92737907/6afba09a-ceab-4a71-bc5e-8e37aa58faf5

 ## How it works

 1. The user provides a YouTube video link in the web application.
-2. The 'YoutubeLoader' module retrieves the transcript of the provided YouTube video.
+2. The `YoutubeLoader` module retrieves the transcript of the provided YouTube video.
-3. The 'philschmid/bart-large-cnn-samsum' model is used to summarize the transcript.
+3. The `philschmid/bart-large-cnn-samsum` model is used to summarize the transcript.
 4. The summarized content is displayed to the user.

 ## Usage